deneb-viz/deneb-viz.github.io/docs/getting-started/simple-worked-example.md

 }
 ```

 Config is a nice feature of the Vega languages that provides us with the ability to style and set out the cosmetic elements of our visual design away from the main "logic" (which we have in the **Specification** tab).
-One thing that's handy for Power BI - due to the ability to dynamically size visuals - is [automatic sizing for simpler (single or layered) views](http://vega.github.io/vega-lite/docs/size.html#autosize), so has been included in this template by default.
+One thing that's handy for Power BI - due to the ability to dynamically size visuals - is [automatic sizing for simpler (single or layered) views](http://vega.github.io/vega-lite/docs/size.html#autosize) - and this is automatically applied for you without needing to specify it.

 You can include your config in the specification's JSON at the top-level if you like, but the intention here is to separate the cosmetic aspects of the visual away from its logical ones, so we have a separate tab in the editor for this for those who wish to adopt this approach.